Kevin Newman Player Props: Reds vs. White Sox

-On Saturday, Kevin Newman (.231 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 6:40 PM ET.
+On Sunday, Kevin Newman (.229 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the White Sox.

 Kevin Newman Game Info & Props vs. the White Sox